Vitamin B12 & Your Gut

 As we evolve as a race and as our environment changes, our dietary needs also change.

-With modern times we’ve also created not only stress in our daily lives, but also the use of prescription drugs like antibiotics and processed foods.
+With modern times we’ve created not only stress in our daily lives, but also the use of prescription drugs like antibiotics and processed foods.

 Those three things contribute to lowering of our healthy bacteria a.k.a. healthy flora in our intestinal tract, oftentimes referred to as our ‘gut’.